 Support for the video games sector

 The Digital Dragons conference is the largest event dedicated to the games sector in this part of Europe.
-Every year it attracts over 1500 experts, developers, and business representatives to Kraków.
+Every year it attracts over 2000 experts, developers, and business representatives to Kraków.
 Besides the lecture component run at a very high level, the two-day event also includes the Indie Showcase – a prestigious competition for independent game developers.
-The most important awards in the Polish games sector – the Digital Dragons are also conferred at the conference.
+The most important awards in the Polish games sector – the Digital Dragons Awards are also conferred at the conference.
+The first edition of Digital Dragons online was held in 2020.

 Studies in the Video Games Sector